Polidea/SiriusObfuscator/FileExtractor/README.md

 `frameworkSearchPaths` contains the list of paths to search for non-system frameworks.
 It's especially useful when working with Cocoapods projects, since they dont specify the framework dependencies explicitely, but set the paths.

 `headerSearchPaths` contain the list of paths to search for Objective-C headers.
 It's used by compiler to find the headers imported via the bridging header into Swift.

+`configurationFile` is a path to the configuration file for the obfuscation process.
+It should be named `.obfuscation.yml` and placed under the project's root path.

 `bridgingHeader` is a path to the bridging header, which contains the parts imported from Objective-C that should be visible and accesible from Swift.